sj19330/my-app/README.md

 # This is an app to help me understand passing data between pages and using databases

-To do next:
+_To do next:_

-- figure out how to pass data between pages (expo navigation)
+> - figure out how to pass data between pages (expo navigation)
+>
-- implement a simple sqlite database
+> - implement a simple sqlite database